gumimimichan-LC/homelab/Laptop Homelab Stack/README.md

 - All services run on the bare metal OS (Ubuntu) since 2/4 interact directly with networking.
 - Main use is learning so services that affect the network will be deployed on my network, my room.
 Not the whole network. (looking back i dont know what i was trying to say here)
 - See each folder for *"detailed setup"*, configuration, and observations.
+- I want to look into a SIEM to aggregate all this data to easily look.